Icinga/icinga2/doc/13-distributed-monitoring-ha.md

 to their respective target zone instances.

 Each configured zone must exist with the same directory name.
-The parent zone syncs the configuration to the child zones, if allowed using the `accept_config` attribute of the [ApiListener](13-distributed-monitoring-ha.md#configure-apilistener-object) object.
+The parent zone syncs the configuration to the child zones if allowed using the `accept_config` attribute of the [ApiListener](13-distributed-monitoring-ha.md#configure-apilistener-object) object.

 Config on node `icinga2a`: